 Similar Prebuilt Gaming PC Under 300 dollars?

-Building a cheap gaming pc is perfect for entry-level enthusiasts or those on a budget.
+Building the cheapest gaming pc is perfect for entry-level enthusiasts or those on a budget.
 However, there are gamers who aren’t down with getting their hands dirty for various reasons.

 If you have little to no time to do all the research, comparison, purchase, and piecing together a beginner gaming PC build (or you just want one pre-built), then fret not - you’re not forgotten.